quickstrom/quickstrom/docs/source/topics/specification-language.rst

 Temporal Operators
 ------------------

-In Quickstrom specifications, there are three temporal operators:
+In Quickstrom specifications, there are three core temporal operators:

 -  ``next :: forall a. a -> a``
 -  ``always :: Boolean -> Boolean``